sandra-tu/viirs-nightfire/README.md

 ![Points being filtered by temperature and RHI range](https://i.imgur.com/hC7gNmy.gif)

 Under the navigation tab, the user is able to query the data by date as well as select an area of interest to retrieve a date range.
+When a date range is retrieved, trends in the data will display under the analysis tab, showing changes in number of detections and temperatures over the selected date range.

 ### Query data by date
 ![Visualise data by date](https://i.imgur.com/EV3QnqI.gif)